mderazon/order-id/README.md

 ### Api

-- `generate(date)` - generates an order id. `date` is optional and can be anything that js [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) constructor knows how to parse and it will use it as the time for the order id. otherwise, current date will be used.
+- `generate(date)` - Generates an order id. `date` is optional and can be anything that js [Date](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Date) constructor knows how to parse and it will use it as the time for the order id.
+Otherwise, current date will be used.
-- `getTime(id)` - bonus feature :-) since it's based on a timestamp, it encodes the time the order was done. use this to get back the time of the order in unix timestamp format (you need to use the same key used to generate the order id).
+- `getTime(id)` - Use this to get back the time of the order in unix timestamp format (you need to use the same key used to generate the order id).